Norm entrepreneur: Rule creator and rule enforcer

-After a time, crusaders become dependent upon experts or professionals, who serve to legitimize a moral creed on technical or scientific grounds.
-Rule enforcers, such as police officers, are compelled by two drives: the need to justify their own role, and the need to win respect in interactions.
-They are in a bind; if they show too much effectiveness one might say they are not needed, and if they show too little effectiveness one might say they are failing.
-Rule enforcers just feel the need to enforce the rule because that is their job; they are not really concerned with the content of the rule.
-As rules are changed, something that was once acceptable may now be punished and vice versa.
-Such officials tend to take a pessimistic view of human nature because of their constant exposure to willful deviance.

 The sociology of social control seeks to predict and explain the behavior of both rule creators and rule enforcers.
 The creation and application of explicit rules are seen as characteristics of moralism, or the tendency to treat people as enemies.
 Among the social conditions that are identified as sources of moralism are status superiority and social remoteness between the agents of social control and the people whose behavior they regulate.
 Thus, the most likely targets of both rule creators and rule enforcers are those who are socially inferior, culturally different, and personally unknown.
 It is their behavior that is most likely to seem objectionable and to call forth the strenuous efforts of moral entrepreneurs.
 Once moral entrepreneurs or claimsmakers define the behaviors of these individuals or groups as deviant or a moral threat, then the entire group may be seen by society as a deviant subculture.
 Similarly, they or their behavior may be seen as the roots of the next moral panic.
 This is often the goal of the moral entrepreneurs: to rally the support of society behind their specific aims through the redefining of behaviors and groups as deviant or problematic.
 Alternately, those individuals with social power, wealth, high status, or large public support bases are the most likely to assert this power and to act as a moral entrepreneur.